cmdotcom/text-sdk-dotnet/README.md

 ```

 ## Status codes
-For all possibly returned status codes, please reference the `TextClientStatusCode` enum.
+For all possible status codes, please reference the `TextClientStatusCode` enum.

 ## Sending a WhatsApp template message
 By using the `MessageBuilder` it is possible to create template messages.
-Please not that this is WhatsApp only and you your template needs to be approved before sending.
+Please note that this is WhatsApp only and your template needs to be approved before sending.
 For more info please check our documentation: https://docs.cmtelecom.com/en/api/business-messaging-api/1.0/index#whatsapp-template-message
 ```cs
 var apiKey = new Guid(ConfigurationManager.AppSettings["ApiKey"]);